rockettheme/docs/Docs/wordpress/themes/alerion/demo_floatingbottom.md

 The lower half of the floating widget set is a standard **Text** widget.
 The upper half, which remains in place, is found in the **Floating Module Top** widget position.

->> This widget will not appear unless the **Alerion Floating Module** is placed in a regular module position.
+>> This widget will not appear unless the **Alerion Floating Module** is placed in a regular widget position.
 On the front page of our demo, we placed that widget in the **Showcase** position.

 ### Text